CUA30915 Certificate III In Music Industry (Performance)

 Performing & Writing Original Music

-Each week, you will, write original songs, rehearse, culminating in recording a demo for Triple J Unearthed or Unearthed High Competition.
+Each week, you will write original songs and rehearse, culminating in recording a demo for Triple J Unearthed High Competition.
 If you use a Digital Audio Workstation (DAW) for your songwriting as well as traditional methods, this is the course for you.

-You will examine the different styles of contemporary music and their relevance, learn structured methods, exploring creativity, set up and use a small P.A., rehearsal techniques and preparing for performances, as well as exploring genres such as electronic, hip hop, rock, pop, folk, punk, funk, soul.
+You will learn structured songwriting methods, set up and use a small P.A., learn rehearsal techniques and prepare for performances, as well as explore genres such as electronic, hip hop, rock, pop, folk, punk, funk and soul.

 - Fridays 9:30am to 3:30pm